What are residential rent arrears?

 Check your Tenancy agreement to see if you can charge interest on any rent arrears owed.

-If your tenant becomes financially unable to rent the property, it may be best to end the tenancy early.
+If your tenant becomes financially unable to rent the property, it may be best to end the tenancy.
 This is a good option if all parties (ie the landlord and tenant) agree.
-Ending the tenancy early ends liability for rent payments and allows the landlord to move on and find new tenants.
+Ending the tenancy ends liability for rent payments and allows the landlord to move on and find new tenants.
 It's common to agree to end the tenancy as soon as replacement tenants have been found to minimise the financial impact.
 Where both parties agree to end the tenancy, this is known as surrendering a tenancy.
 For further information, read Surrendering a tenancy.

-If your tenant doesn't agree to surrender (ie end) the tenancy, you will need to serve an Eviction notice.
-Landlords must be careful not to pressurise tenants into agreeing to end a tenancy, as this could be perceived as harassment or illegal eviction, both of which carry criminal sanctions.
-Note that the rules for possession proceedings in Wales changed on 1 December 2022.
-For more information, read Repossessing property in Wales.
+Landlords must be careful not to pressure tenants into agreeing to end a tenancy, as this could be perceived as harassment or illegal eviction, both of which carry criminal sanctions.

 You may need to help your tenant assess their options.
 Many cases of rent arrears arise due to becoming unemployed or loss of income.
-If this is the case, ask your tenant if they have made enquiries about housing support or applying for Jobseeker's Allowance.
+If this is the case, ask your tenant if they have made inquiries about housing support or applying for Jobseeker's Allowance.
 Depending on their circumstances, your tenant may already be receiving some form of financial support from the state.
 It's worth encouraging your tenants to check which payments and credits they may be eligible to receive.

 What if the problem is long-term?

-If the problems are likely to be long-term it will be necessary to discuss whether your tenant will be able to afford to stay in the property and if they want to.
+If the problems are likely to be long-term, it will be necessary to discuss whether your tenant will be able to afford to stay in the property and if they want to.
 It may become apparent that your tenant can’t afford the agreed rent.
 You should consider the costs of maintaining and ending the tenancy, including the costs of finding new tenants and any remedial works which may be necessary.

 Talk to your tenant about how much they are able to pay and work out whether it's in both of your interests to negotiate an adjusted rent until their finances improve.
 If it seems likely that the tenancy will end as a result of arrears, discuss ending the tenancy early.
 Your tenant may want to move to somewhere more affordable before they accrue excessive arrears.

-England
+Property in England

-Wales
+Property in Wales

 If rent arrears continue to build up, and no agreement can be reached, landlords may need to obtain a court order to end the contract.
 Under the Renting Homes (Wales) Act 2016 an occupation contract (ie the main type of tenancy agreement in Wales) can be brought to an end if:

-• the contract holder has breached their contract (eg by not paying rent)
+the contract holder has breached their contract (eg by not paying rent)

-• there are serious rent arrears (whether rent arrears are considered serious depends on when the rent is paid and how much rent is unpaid)
+there are serious rent arrears (whether rent arrears are considered serious depends on when the rent is paid and how much rent is unpaid)

 The amount of notice a landlord has to give depends on the repossession ground.
 For more information, read Repossessing property in Wales.